ndieckow/DictionAnki/README.md

 # DictionAnki
-A simple and easy-to-use web application that looks up a word in an online dictionary (Merriam Webster and dict.cc are supported), lets you select a meaning and translation and adds it to a list.
+A simple and easy-to-use web application built with NiceGUI that looks up a word in an online dictionary (Merriam Webster and dict.cc are supported), lets you select a meaning and translation and adds it to a list.
 Once you're happy, you can export the list as a set of Anki flashcards.
 I wrote this mostly for personal use, so the structure of the exported Anki cards is hardcoded, but it is easy to adapt.

 ## Showcase
 ![](res/application.png)